EliAndrewC/l7r/setting/l7r.md

 Lion capital cities are traditionally divided into districts with walls separating districts and often separating neighborhoods as well.
 Peasants wanting to enter, leave, or travel between districts need special papers.
 Although this helps prevent crime, it's extremely stifling to commerce and trade, so the Crane have lifted all such restrictions.
 However, the districts still represent a logical separation between areas of jurisdiction, so each district is governed by a captain, and each district has one of the PCs assigned to it as its Imperial magistrate.

 Each PC has appellate jurisdiction over one of the districts.
 Thus, instead of matters being appealed to the Minister of Justice, things are appealed to the PC assigned to the district.
 A PC may unilaterally decide not to hear the case, in which case any earlier ruling will stand.
 Or the PC may decide to hear the case, and all of the PCs will convene - this group of five Imperial Magistrates is known as the Board of Justice.
-The PC from whose district the case came from gets 2 votes, and if there is a tie then Prince Fukuhachi must decide the case.
+The PC from whose district the case came gets 2 votes, and if there is a tie then Prince Fukuhachi must decide the case.

 This campaign was largely focused around conflicts which can occur within this kind of setting - an occupied city, clashes of cultures within Rokugan, the 3rd largest city in the Empire, the tension between clan interests and Imperial personalities, new religious movements, etc.